arc-research-analytics/argc-09.06.23/README.md

 ## Package Installation

-We will be using several packages for today's ARGC demonstration on open source tools in Python.
+We will be using several packages for today's demonstration on open source tools in Python.

 An easy way to install all the required packages is by using a Python distribution such as Anaconda or Miniconda.
-In this demo, we will utilize a conda environment to create a contained sandbox that is ready to use for the included Jupyter file.
+In this demo, we will utilize a conda environment to create a contained "sandbox" that is ready to use for the included Jupyter file.

-If you don't have a Python distribution installed locally, please download and install one first.
-Next, open a terminal or command prompt and navigate to the directory where you cloned this repository.
-Then, create a new conda environment (which will automatically include all necessary packages) by using the following command:
+1) If you don't have a Python distribution installed locally, please download and install one first.
+2) Next, open a terminal or command prompt and navigate to the directory where you cloned this repository.
+3) Then, create a new conda environment (which will automatically include all necessary packages) by using the following command:

 `conda env create -f environment.yml`

-This process may take 10-15 minutes to complete, depending on the speed of your network connection.
-Once the environment is created, you need to activate it.
+<em>Note:</em> This process may take a few minutes to complete, depending on the speed of your network connection.

+4) Once the environment is created, you need to activate it.
 Use the following command in your terminal or command prompt:

 `conda activate argc-demo`

-With the environment activated, you can start a Jupyter server in the same terminal or command prompt window using either of the following commands:
+5) With the 'argc-demo' environment activated, you can start a Jupyter server in the same terminal or command prompt window using either of the following commands:

 `jupyter notebook` - or - `jupyter lab`